steven-diep/Rust-Web-Development/README.md

 ## About
 This repository contains my homework assignment submissions for the 'Rust Web Development' course at Portland State University.

-This project currently contains a REST API implemented using Axum with the basic CRUD operations needed to manage a Postgres database of questions and answers.
+This project currently contains a REST API implemented using Axum with the basic CRUD operations needed to manage a Postgres database of questions and answers for persistant storage.

 ## Requirements
 - Docker Desktop